 Softkey Description Time/Date Displays current time and date; allows time and date change.
 Display Tare Displays tare value for the current scale Display Accum Displays accumulator value, if enabled, for the current scale.
 Display ROC Displays rate-of-change value, if enabled, for the current scale.
 Setpoint Displays a menu of configured setpoints; allows display and change of some setpoint parameters.
 Batch Start Starts a configured batch.
-Batch Stop Stops a running batch and turns off all associated digital outputs.
-Requires a batch start to resume processing.
+Batch Stop Stops a running batch and turns of all associated digital outputs.
 Batch Pause Pauses a running batch.
 (Same as stop, but digital outputs, if on, are not turned off.)
 Batch Reset Stops a batch and resets it to the first batch step.
 Weigh In Allows truck ID entry; generates weigh-in ticket for truck weighing applications.
 Weigh Out Allows truck ID entry; generates weigh-out ticket for truck weighing applications.
 Truck Regs Displays truck register; allows deletion of individual or all entries.
 Truck register can be printed by pressing the PRINT key while the truck register is displayed.
 Unit ID Allows display or change of Unit ID.
 Select Scale For multi-scale applications, provides a prompt to enter the scale number to be displayed.
-Diagnostics Provides access to diagnostic displays for attached iQUBE junction boxes.
-Alibi Allows previous print transactions to be recalled and reprinted.
 F1-F10 User-programmable keys; defined by application.
 More For applications with more than five defined softkeys, the More key is automatically assigned to the fifth softkey position.
 Press More to toggle between groups of softkeys.